AngeloAvv/flutter_nexi/README.md

 ## License

-Flutter Flavorizr is available under the GPLv3 license.
+`flutter_nexi` is available under the GPLv3 license.
 See the COPYING file for more info.